DEQrmichie/heatsource-9/README.md

 Model math is stable.
 Just a few more updates coming before official version 9.0.0

- - Add outputdt to the control file to configure the output timestep.
  - Removal of the lcdatainput = "values" option.
 The land cover codes file will be used by default.

 ## 1.0 ABOUT